 - Ads: Your ad is the final product of your campaign.
 Your customers will see it when they type in a specific search query.

-This affects your Quality Score, which depends on your expected click-through rate, ad relevance, and landing page experience.
+Being a good fit also affects your Quality Score, which depends on your expected click-through rate, ad relevance, and landing page experience.

 A higher Quality Score means you’re paying less for the keywords your competitors’ ads also compete for.
-As a result, you’ll have a higher ROI.

 How to structure Google Ads campaigns